haiku/website/content/guides/virtualizing/xen.md

 ![](/files/guides/virtualizing/xen/confirm_create.png)

-After clicking **`Finish`**, the VM will start and boot to the Haiku image.
+After clicking **`Finish`**, the VM will boot to the Haiku image.
 You can choose to install Haiku or boot to the desktop.
-Installation is simple and does not differ really from a physical one (follow the guides [on this page](/get-haiku/installation-guide) if you are not familiar with installing Haiku).
+Follow the guides [on this page](/get-haiku/installation-guide) if you are not familiar with installing Haiku.

 ### Additional steps <a name="part_additional"></a>

 #### Networking

-The VM we created by default does not have networking.
+By default, this VM does not have networking.
 To create a virtual network, you can follow the steps below.
 If you want to create a bridged network instead, consult your distribution's documentation.

-First, on the virt-manager window choose `Edit` > `Connection Details`.
+First, on the virt-manager window, choose `Edit` > `Connection Details`.
 The Connection Details window will appear.
 Click on the Add button in the lower left corner to add a virtual network.

 ![](/files/guides/virtualizing/xen/virtual_network_1.png)